haazdev/ase-token/README.md

 # Asé Community Token

-A professional-grade ERC-20 token for recognizing spiritual labor, mutual aid, and regenerative community practices.
+An ERC-20 token for recognizing spiritual labor, mutual aid, and regenerative community practices.

 ## 🌿 Contract Overview